helm/charts/stable/prometheus-operator/README.md

 ## Developing Prometheus Rules and Grafana Dashboards

 This chart Grafana Dashboards and Prometheus Rules are just a copy from coreos/prometheus-operator and other sources, synced (with alterations) by scripts in [hack](hack) folder.
-In order to introduce any changes you need to first [add them to original repo](https://github.com/coreos/prometheus-operator/blob/master/contrib/kube-prometheus/docs/developing-prometheus-rules-and-grafana-dashboards.md) and then sync there by scripts.
+In order to introduce any changes you need to first [add them to the original repo](https://github.com/coreos/prometheus-operator/blob/master/contrib/kube-prometheus/docs/developing-prometheus-rules-and-grafana-dashboards.md) and then sync there by scripts.

 ## Further Information